sansan0505/Quizeez---A-simple-quiz-game/Sql-Database.md

 7. Done!
 You have now created a quiz database and a table to store quiz questions.
-You can continue adding tables for user data, scores, or any other data you need for your project.
+You can continue adding tables for user data, scores, or any other data.